 In most cases, getting the required documentation is so easy that you don’t need a lawyer to help you.
 However, if you do end up in a special situation outside the normal procedures, it is recommended to seek legal assistance from a specialized migration lawyer.

 There are two different types of student visas in Argentina:

 - A student visa for exchange students

 - A student visa for regular full-time students

 I have lived in Argentina on my student visa for 3 years, which then allowed me to extend into a permanent residency.
 Before that, I had a short-term student visa as an exchange student.

-Let’s dive into the difference and what you need for applying for each of them.
+Let’s dive into the differences and what you need to apply for each of them.

 Visa for Exchange Students in Argentina

 An exchange student is somebody who does a semester or two in Argentina.
 While away, you will still be enrolled at your home university.
 In most cases, the home university has an agreement with the university, where you are taking your courses in Argentina.